We'll send you updates from the blog and monthly release notes.

 Master Data Management

-MDM, or Master Data Management, is a discipline focused on the cooperation between IT and the business to achieve accuracy, uniformity, accountability, stewardship, and semantic consistency of the shared data.
+MDM, or Master Data Management, is a discipline focused on the cooperation between IT and the business to achieve accuracy, uniformity, accountability, stewardship, and semantic consistency of shared data sets.
 Master data includes core attributes such as suppliers, customers, and sites, among others.

 There are a few challenges regarding the implementation of an MDM strategy.
 These usually refer to the complexities, overlaps, governance, and setting up the required policies and ownership standards.